eladnava/redalert-android/README.md

 * Sounds - choose from 15 unique sounds for rocket alerts
 * Vibration - your phone will vibrate in addition to playing the selected alert sound
 * History - display the list of daily rocket alerts, their location, and time of day (in your local time)
-* Translation - the app has been translated to multiple languages (Hebrew, English, Russian, Italian, Spanish and French)
+* Translation - the app has been translated to multiple languages (Hebrew, English, Russian, Italian, Spanish, French and German)
 * Scalability - the app is deployed to a cloud service which scales automatically to provide alerts to all users

 ## Requirements